-Tuition fees can be paid as a one-time lump sum payment, or students may select the payment plan option.
+The PREP tuition fee can be paid as a one-time lump sum payment, or students may select the payment plan option.
 To view the detailed cost structure, visit program cost.
 Please note that students will not receive access to PREP materials until their tuition fee payment(s) has been processed.
-Students are encouraged to submit their tuition fee payment(s) before the deadline to avoid delays in PREP materials being released.
+Students are encouraged to submit their tuition fee payment(s) before the due dates to avoid delays in PREP materials being released.

 To avoid delays in receiving access to program materials, include student information such as name and student number when making a payment with your bank.
 We ask that firms send an email to email@example.com after submitting tuition fees to include the following details: